shrutisharma27/7targets-docs/_posts/2021-06-02-how-to-process-warm-leads.md

 ## Step 7

-Here, you can write personalized message based on the background of the lead.
+Here, you can write personalized message based on what you just studied, and the background of the lead.

 It also shows the optimized time to send the email.

 ![image](../../images/warm-leads-10.png)

+If the 'optimum time of the day' has already passed, then the date suggested will show 'Next day: Optimal Time'.

 ## Step 8